react-native-documents/document-picker/README.md

 #### `allowMultiSelection`:`boolean`

 Whether selecting multiple files is allowed.
-For `pick`, this is `false` by default. `allowMultiSelection` is `false` for `pickSingle` and `true` for `pickMultiple` and cannot be overridden for those calls.
+For `pick`, this is `false` by default. `allowMultiSelection` is `false` for `pickSingle` and cannot be overridden.

 #### `type`:`string|Array<string>`

 The type or types of documents to allow selection of.
-May be an array of types as single type string.
+An array of strings or single string.

-- On Android these are MIME types such as `text/plain` or partial MIME types such as `image/*`.
+- On Android, these are MIME types such as `text/plain` or partial MIME types such as `image/*`.
 See [common MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
-- On iOS these must be Apple "[Uniform Type Identifiers](https://developer.apple.com/documentation/uniformtypeidentifiers/system-declared_uniform_type_identifiers?language=objc)"
+- On iOS, these must be Apple "[Uniform Type Identifiers](https://developer.apple.com/documentation/uniformtypeidentifiers/system-declared_uniform_type_identifiers?language=objc)"
 - If `type` is omitted it will be treated as `*/*` or `public.item`.

+#### [iOS and Android only] `copyTo`:`"cachesDirectory" | "documentDirectory"`

+If specified, the picked file is copied to `NSCachesDirectory` / `NSDocumentDirectory` (iOS) or `getCacheDir` / `getFilesDir` (Android).
+The uri of the copy will be available in result's `fileCopyUri`.
+If copying the file fails (e.g. due to lack of free space), `fileCopyUri` will be `null`, and more details about the error will be available in `copyError` field in the result.

+This should help if you need to work with the file(s) later on, because by default, [the picked documents are temporary files.
+They remain available only until your application terminates](https://developer.apple.com/documentation/uikit/uidocumentpickerdelegate/2902364-documentpicker).
+This may impact performance for large files, so keep this in mind if you expect users to pick particularly large files and your app does not need immediate read access.

+On Android, this can be used to obtain local, on-device copy of the file (e.g. if user picks a document from Google Drive, this will download it locally to the phone).

 #### [iOS only] `presentationStyle`:`'fullScreen' | 'pageSheet' | 'formSheet' | 'overFullScreen'`

-Controls how the picker is presented, eg. on an iPad you may want to present it fullscreen.
+Controls how the picker is presented, e.g. on an iPad you may want to present it fullscreen.
 Defaults to `pageSheet`.

 #### [iOS only] `transitionStyle`:`'coverVertical' | 'flipHorizontal' | 'crossDissolve' | 'partialCurl'`